dechamps/FlexASIO/README.md

 You will also need to provide the ASIO SDK.
 [Download](http://www.steinberg.net/en/company/developer.html) the SDK
-and copy the ASIOSDK2.3.1 folder to the FlexASIO folder.
+and copy the ASIOSDK2.3.1 folder to the `src` folder.

 The installer can be built using
 [Inno Setup](http://www.jrsoftware.org/isdl.php).